Here you will find a brief writeup on The Science Place, and it’s history. If you’re new, please start here!

 1953 - The Planetarium

-Originally opened within an auditorium of the Dallas Museum of Fine Arts in October 1953, The Planetarium at Fair Park was World Class.
-Originally featuring a Spitz Model A-1 Planetarium projector, the program operated in this building until 1956, when it was moved into the Dallas Health Museum facility where it would stay for the remaining 56 years of its history.
+Originally opened within an auditorium of the Dallas Museum of Fine Arts (which would later house The Science Place and be known as Science Place I) in October 1953, The Planetarium at Fair Park was World Class.
+Originally featuring a Spitz Model A-1 Planetarium projector, the program operated in this building until 1956, when it was moved into the Domestic Arts Building, or Science Place II, where it would stay for the remaining 56 years of its history.

 1986 - The Science Place